 Building on the success of the 2010 festival, the 2011 festival remained committed to its “green” mission and once again helped divert a considerable amount of recyclables from ending up in the landfill.

-A Recycling Committee was established as part of the festival going forward; over 30 volunteers from various community organizations registered for early morning set-up, collection and sorting shifts throughout the day; professional “Think, Before You Throw” signage was donated and the festival’s Food Committee Chair worked with food vendors to help decrease the use of non-recyclable materials.
+A Recycling Committee was officially established as part of the festival’s ongoing planning efforts; over 30 volunteers from various community organizations registered for early morning set-up, collection and sorting shifts throughout the day; professional “Think, Before You Throw” signage was donated; and the festival’s Food Committee Chair worked closely with food vendors to help decrease the use of non-recyclable materials.

 Working with the local farmers, the 2012 festival incorporated food waste recycling, which diverted a significant amount of compostable materials from going into the landfill, helping the festival earn its second Waste Watcher award.

 In 2013, signage was improved at all of the waste disposal stations and the Recycling Committee’s name was revised to “Sustainability.”
 A “Sustainability” tent and banner was added to serve as a check-in point for volunteers and place where festival-goers could stop by to learn more about recycling and sustainability.
 Volunteers were stationed at all of the well-marked waste disposal sites, helping educate festival-goers on the differences between trash/landfill, recyclables, and food waste/compostables.

 As a result of ongoing Sustainability Team efforts, in 2014 Roots and Rhythm was designated a “near zero waste” festival.